-- Work: If you work Monday to Friday, you will only get eight out of thirty-one days off, eight!
+- Work: If you work Monday to Friday, you will get only eight out of thirty-one days off – eight!
 That means you spend the majority of your time working.
-Combine that with running with kids or whatever you do, your mind never gets a chance to rest.
-Similarly, our kids, some as young as four spend almost eight hours a day in school; they have homework and have extra circular activities on top of that.
+Combine that with running with kids or whatever you do, and your mind never gets a chance to rest.
+Similarly, our kids, some as young as four, spend almost eight hours a day in school; they have homework and extracurricular activities on top of that.
 Again, where do we find the time to rest and be together?

 - Our linear view on the definition of success: Is the amount of planet-killing “valuables” really good for us?

 - Failure to recognize your limits: Remember, we are human, not superhuman; you will need and will have to take, time for yourself if you want to minimize your risks of illness.

 “Is how I was living my life pre-pandemic really, the best way to live my life?”